-Taiwan Bar: From the Animation Dreams of Taiwan's 1980s Generation to the Second Half of Digital Education
+Taiwan Bar: From a Seventh-Grader's Animation Dream to the Second Half of Digital Education

 30-Second Overview:

-History's Opening Scene: The Passion and Anxiety Behind That "Ding"
+The Opening of History: Passion and Anxiety Behind That "Wait for It"

-On September 1, 2014, in an office in Taipei, four young people whose average age was under 30 held their breath as they watched a YouTube upload progress bar.
+On September 1, 2014, in an office in Taipei, four young people—averaging under 30 years old—watched the YouTube upload progress bar with bated breath.
 It was an animated video titled "Making Big Money Selling Opium?
-Opium Policy During the Japanese Colonial Period."
-When the video's final, signature "ding" sound effect rang out, they did not expect that this Formosan black bear named Beelu would sweep across Taiwan over the following month, creating the miracle of more than one million views 1.
+Opium Policies During the Japanese Colonial Period."
+When the iconic "Wait for it" (等燈) sound effect played at the end of the video, they did not expect that this Taiwan black bear, named "Beelu" (黑啤), would sweep across Taiwan over the following month, creating a miracle of over one million views 1.

-The founding team at the time, Hsieh Cheng-hao (DJ Hauer), Hsiao Yu-chen, Chang Chia-chia, and Lin Chen, brought expertise in music production, history education, visual design, and video creation.
-Together, they tried to answer one core question: "Why are Taiwanese people so indifferent to their own history?"
-Their answer was: because we lack a medium that "makes people want to keep watching."
+The founding team—Hsieh Cheng-hao (DJ Hauer), Hsiao Yu-chen, Chang Chia-chia, and Lin Chen—each brought expertise in music production, history teaching, visual design, and video creation.
+They sought to answer one core question: "Why are Taiwanese people so indifferent to their own history?"
+Their answer was: Because we lack a medium that "makes people want to keep watching."

 2014